batatora/core-plans_km/CONTRIBUTING.md

 Issues with an associated gist containing a working fork of our current plan which builds the version of the software will be attended to first.

+## Dependencies

+If your package has dependencies, it must only depend on other packages in the core origin.

 ## Plan syntax

 You can review the entire [plan syntax guide here](https://www.habitat.sh/docs/developing-packages/).